 This website was designed by Webtrax with the assistance of the Bede Nairn Fund.
 It aims to present a selection of articles and publications that can easily be accessed by students, teachers and others wanting to know more about labour history and politics.

 The ASSLH encourages open debate on questions relating to labour history and politics.
 The articles published on this website do not necessarily reflect the views of the ASSLH and its officers.
 Links to other websites do not necessarily imply an endorsement of the content of those websites.

 For all the news about our activities over the past year, click here to read our branch-presidents-report-for-2016-annual-general-meeting held on 15 November 2016.

-Venue: Coombs Extension Room 1.04, The Australian National University
+Venue: Seminar Room D, Coombs Building (#9), Fellows Road, The Australian National University

 Here are some of our recent articles.
 To search the complete list, click on the Articles and Publications menu.

 - Malcolm Ellis: Labour Historian?
 Spy?
 August 3, 2017 - Malcolm Ellis: Labour Historian?
 Spy?
 Andrew Moore UWS, Macarthur First published in Labour and Community – Proceedings of the Sixth National Labour History Conference, Wollongong, October 1999 When, on New Year’s Day 1952, Sir John Ferguson, the eminent bibliographer and Industrial Commission judge, wrote to his friend and colleague, M.H.
 Ellis, the anticommunist historian, he […]